 Traveling Around Alaska

-Once you get to Alaska, you’ll need to get around within the state as well.
+Once you get to Alaska, you must also get around within the state.
 There are many ways to do this.

-While you won’t have to worry about in-state Alaksa transportation if you bring your own car or if you take a cruise, people who fly in or take a passenger ferry will need to think about this sort of thing if they plan to see much of the state.
+While you won’t have to worry about in-state Alaksa transportation if you bring your car or take a cruise, people who fly in or take a passenger ferry will need to consider this if they plan to see much of the state.

 As mentioned above, there are over two hundred airports in Alaska.
 If your time is limited and you want to get places quickly, flying between destinations may be your best option.